-'''

 mrc-teleop

-'''

-and you will be able to move the robot forward and backward with 'i' and ',', you can stop movement with 'k' and you can rotate the robot using '9' and '0'.
+and you will be able to move the robot forward and backward with 'w' and 's', you can rotate the robot using 'a' and 'd' and you can stop movement with any other key.

 The simulator is not an exact match for reality.
 For example, try driving your robot through a wall.